How the coronavirus has hit global sport

 — The Strade Bianchi, the first big race of the Italian cycling season set for last Saturday, was also cancelled along with the multi-day Tirreno-Adriatico.

-— This month’s Tour of Catalonia has been postponed, organisers announced on Thursday.
+— This month’s Tour of Cataluyna has been postponed, organisers announced on Thursday.

 TOKYO OLYMPICS